stephenbaek/stephenbaek.github.io/lab.md

 <img src="/assets/mail-20x20.png" style="display:inline;margin: 0 0 -4px 0;"> jyw5hw (at) virginia (dot) edu<br/>

 ### Bio:
-I am currently a PhD student in the School of Data Science and am interested in researching the application of computer vision in sports analytics.
+I am currently a Ph.D. student in the School of Data Science and am interested in researching the application of computer vision in sports analytics.
 I am currently a Double Hoo with my BA in Mathematical Statistics and MS in Data Science.
 My past research experience has included applying computer vision to medical imaging and NFL football plays.
 I hope to use computer vision to make sports more accessible and safer for everyone.

 ### Education:
 - **Ph.D.
 Data Science**, University of Virginia, Charlottesville, VA, 2026 (Expected).